p0l1t1c1an/Mines/README.md

 ``gcc `pkg-config --cflags --libs gtk+-3.0` Tile.c Board.c graphic_main.c``

-(I believe in FreeBSD remove the 'g' from gcc to be cc)

 To run the compiled code:

 `./a.out`

-To create a symlink of the executable so that the game can be run as Bash command (Only tested in Linux):
+To create a symlink of the executable so that the game can be run as shell command:

 `ln -s /path_to_executable/a.out /usr/local/bin/mines`

-Then you can run the game by typing the following into the terminal and/ or dmenu:
+Then you can run the game by typing the following into the terminal:

 `mines`

-Known Problems:
-- Need to comment my program
-- Generally, everything that isn't the board looks bad
-- Needs a way to style the graphics.
-It uses CSS
-- Doesn't work in Windows and I don't know how to setup or use gtk in Windows.
-(Not really a problem)
-- There are probably efficiency errors that are both known and unknown. \\_(ツ)_/